Groestlcoin/groestlcoin-spark/README.md

 macOS (as `zip`) and Windows (installer and a portable) are available for download from the [releases page](https://github.com/groestlcoin/groestlcoin-spark/releases).

-The desktop apps comes bundled with the Spark server-side component.
+The desktop apps comes bundled with the Groestlcoin Spark server-side component.
 If you're connecting to a local c-lightning instance, you [can configure](https://user-images.githubusercontent.com/877904/44618385-68f40100-a87d-11e8-891b-79a0f2d59751.png) the desktop app to connect to it directly without manually setting up the Spark server.